Top 50 Best Golf Movies Of All Time

 Average

-Directed by John-Paul Davidson, this film recounts the remarkable life and career of Seve Ballesteros, the charismatic Spanish golfer who reigned over the sport from the 1970s through the 1990s.
+Directed by John-Paul Davidson, "Seve: The Movie" brings to life the extraordinary story of Seve Ballesteros, the dynamic Spanish golfer who dominated the sport from the 1970s through the 1990s.

 15